 Click the tab again, if you want to get the Projects list back.

 First, let's have a look at the Designer, and the toolbar icons you'll use most frequently.
 Open up your activity_main.xml file.
-Make sure you're on the Design tab, rather than the Text tab:
+In older versions of Android Studio, you should see a Design button and a Text button at the bottom.
+Click on Design.

 Now examine the toolbar at the top of your simulated app:

 On the lower row, we have these icons in earlier versions of Android Studio:

 On the top row, we have these in earlier Android Studio versions: